pybliometrics-dev/pybliometrics/docs/classes/AbstractRetrieval.rst

     34

-You get the authors as a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_, which pair conveniently with `pandas <https://pandas.pydata.org/>`_:
+You can retrieve the authors as a list of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_, which pair conveniently with `pandas <https://pandas.pydata.org/>`_:

 .. code-block:: python